demergent-labs/kybra/the_kybra_book/src/query_methods.md

     db[key] = value
 ```

-Calling `set` will perform the operation of setting the `key` property on the `db` object to `value`, but after the call finishes that change will be discarded.
+Calling `set` will perform the operation of setting the `key` item on the `db` dictionary to `value`, but after the call finishes that change will be discarded.

 This is because query methods are executed on a single node machine and do not go through [consensus](https://internetcomputer.org/how-it-works/consensus/).
 This results in lower latencies, perhaps on the order of 100 milliseconds.